cysouw/diathesis/text/c03_summaryDia.md

 ### *Präverb Reflexiv Akkusativ* {#sec:summary-praverb-reflexiv-akkusativ}

-The ~~Präverb Reflexiv Akkusativ~~ (full discussion in [@sec:preverb-reflexive-resultative]) is a special variant of an objective diathesis in that the addition of the preverb leads to a new accusative argument, but also needs an obligatory reflexive pronoun.
+The ~~Präverb Reflexiv Akkusativ~~ (full discussion in [@sec:preverb-reflexive-resultative]) is a special variant of an objective diathesis in that the addition of the preverb leads to a new accusative argument, but also includes an obligatory reflexive pronoun.
 The new accusative role is semantically the result of the action of the main verb, which is similar to the *Resultatakkusativ* ([@sec:summary-resultatakkusativ]), but different from the ~~Präverb Akkusativ~~ ([@sec:summary-praverb-akkusativ]).
 For example, the diathesis from *tanzen* 'to dance' to *antanzen* 'to incur from dancing' [@next] adds the incurrence *Muskelkater* 'sore muscles' and a reflexive pronoun.

 ::: ex
 a.
 Ich habe gestern viel getanzt.